billpatrianakos/pisense/README.md

 ### Physically setting up the GPIO pins and connecting the sensor

 You'll need to connect the hardware yourself but once you're set up with a Raspberry Pi or Raspberry Pi Zero W you can follow along here.
-You'll need to install GPIO pins yourself if using a Raspberry Pi Zero.
-All other RasPis have them pre-inserted.
+You'll need to populate GPIO pins yourself if using a Raspberry Pi Zero.
+All other Pis have them pre-populated.
 There are solderless kits on Amazon but I used a normal one.
 You can get a pack of 10 2x20 pin GPIO pins on Amazon and some Pi Zero packages come with them included.
 The DHT22 temperature and humidity sensor I linked to above comes with female to female jumper wires that are easy to install on the 3.3v, ground, and GPIO 4 pins on the Pi.
 Doing that stuff is up to you.

 __Pro tip:__ When I deploy this to any Pi I make sure I create a separate branch off of master that way I can always merge in generic updates from master into my deploy branch without overwriting or publishing my custom configuration options.